TheSpicyMeatball/react-nanny/README.md

 <code>react-nanny</code> doesn't have any dependencies.
 However, it does have a peer dependency of <code>"react": ">=16.0.0"</code> which you most likely satisfy if you're the kind of person who's looking for utils for React children.

 <h2>Summary of Utils</h2>

-<p>For detailed information on each util, see below this table.</p>
+> Click on each function name for details and examples

 <table>
     <thead>
     <tr>